peteroupc/peteroupc.github.io/randomnotes.md

 >              -log1p(-copula[1]) / rate2]
 >         END METHOD
 >
 > 3. The _**T**&ndash;Poisson hierarchy_ (Knudson et al. 2021\)[^16] is a way to generate N-dimensional Poisson-distributed random vectors via copulas.
-Each of the N dimensions is associated with a parameter `lamda` and a marginal that must be a _continuous non-negative_ probability distribution (one that takes on any of an uncountable number of non-negative values, such as any number 0 or greater).
+Each of the N dimensions is associated with a parameter `lamda` and a marginal distribution that must be able to take on any of an uncountable number of non-negative values, such as any number 0 or greater.
 To sample from the **T**&ndash;Poisson hierarchy&mdash;
 >
 >     1. sample an N-dimensional random vector via a copula (such as `GaussianCopula`), producing an N-dimensional vector of correlated uniform numbers; then
 >     2. for each component in the vector, replace it with that component's quantile for the corresponding marginal; then